 These high protein yogurt pancakes are low in fat and sugar, but still moist and flavorful.
 Serve this pancake recipe with low sugar syrup and a dusting of powdered sugar for a delicious treat for breakfast or brunch.
-You can also find more ideas for pancakes here.

 So, is there such a thing as a healthy pancake?
 Pancakes are generally thought of as having a lot of empty calories and much nutritional value.
 If you love pancakes but avoid them because you need to eat healthier, this recipe may fit into your diet plans.

 Most pancake recipes have 1-2 eggs in them, but this recipe calls for 4 eggs.
 You get almost double the protein value because of the extra eggs, around 24 grams total.
 It also gives them a nice “eggy” flavor that makes this recipe different from others.

 I used a plain Greek yogurt in this recipe and loved the extra tang the yogurt provided.
 Yogurt is also high in protein and contains around 17 grams of protein.
 So, overall each pancake contains around 3-4 grams of protein, depending on how small or large you make them.